SELLAS Life Sciences Group Inc. (SLS) upgraded Issued by Wall Street Gurus

-SELLAS Life Sciences Group Inc. (NASDAQ:SLS) went up by 13.34% from its latest closing price compared to the recent 1-year high of $19.38.
-The company’s stock price has collected 17.82% of gains in the last five trading sessions.
-Press Release reported on 06/22/21 that SELLAS Life Sciences Announces Inclusion in Russell Microcap(R) Index
+SELLAS Life Sciences Group Inc. (NASDAQ:SLS) went down by -4.67% from its latest closing price compared to the recent 1-year high of $19.38.
+The company’s stock price has collected 10.39% of gains in the last five trading sessions.
+Press Release reported on 06/24/21 that SELLAS Reports Encouraging Updated Clinical Data from Ongoing Mesothelioma Study of Galinpepimut-S (GPS) Combined with Opdivo

 >> 7 Top Picks for the Post-Pandemic Economy <<